Custom Leaf Spring Shims, Blocks and Spacers

 Spring manufacturers should be able to supply this information to you.

-- You may get lucky and find someone else (on a web forum or mailing
+You may find someone else (on a web forum, Facebook group or mailing

 list) who has done a similar modification to their vehicle (that is